amartinson193/The-Ultimate-List-of-Free-SQL-Resources/README.md

 ## How Can I Contribute?

 To add to this repository, feel free to either open a pull request or an issue, both are great ways to help build this resource.
-An issue might be easier so you don't have to clone the large amount of files in this repo.

 ## Repo Information